Skip to content

 • All interactive elements are focusable

-• Focus order is logical
+• Focus order follows a logical path through the page

 <!-- Bad -->